felipeferrazdeveloper/eCoreTestChallange/README.md

 > Even so, the **TestBase** class was created precisely with the intention of facilitating the creation of new classes.

 ### Report
-This solution have a reporter that generates HTML files with the tests outcomes and another coll things.
+This solution have a reporter that generates HTML files with the tests outcomes and another cool things.
 Unfortunatelly there was no time to implement everything that we want to bring on report.
 But it's a better way to see issues and problems automatically identified.

 # Considerations on the proposed activity